defano/wyldcard/README.md

 ## Features

 HyperTalk Java attempts to maintain high-fidelity to Apple's original software rather than to modernize it.
+That said, HyperTalk Java is not a HyperCard replacement and cannot open or import old stacks created in HyperCard.

 #### Organize information